Kim Eslinger

 Schedule

 Construction activities this season started on April 7th of 2025.
 The scheduled completion date is the end of December 2025.
-The contractor is currently anticipating substantial completion by the end of November 2025.
+The contractor is currently anticipating substantial completion by mid December 2025.

 Traffic Impact